fwcd/palm/README.md

 # Palm
-A pure-Java code editor for Swing featuring syntax highlighting, indentation and more.
+A pure-Java code editing component for Swing featuring syntax highlighting, indentation and more.